-Over the last few months we have updated you about the acquisition of LinkedIn by microsoft.
+Over the past few months, we have updated you on the acquisition of LinkedIn by Microsoft.
 Salesforce, through its CEO, has announced that it is concerned about possible unfair competition.

 Microsoft's acquisition of LinkedIn was the biggest so far in Redmond's history.
 It was made official last June to the mind-boggling figure of ben 26.2 billion dollars.